-Practitioners have a good knowledge of child development and current developments in the field.
+Practitioners have a good knowledge of child development and current developments in the field which provides a firm foundation for the provision.
 They understand the requirements of the Foundation Phase and have high expectations of children according to their stage of development.
 Behaviour is managed positively in a sensitive manner and as a result, children learn lifelong dispositions including the importance of showing respect and kindness towards others.

-Practitioners use well a variety of interesting teaching strategies to stimulate the children to learn and intervene effectively to extend their learning.
-Practitioners make good use of open-ended questions in order to extend children's learning and the flexibilty of the teaching meets well the children's individual needs.
-The flexible organisation ensures good opportunities for the children to make their own decisions about their learning and develops well their independence and self-confidence.
+Practitioners make good use of open-ended questions in order to extend children's learning and their thinking skills and the flexibilty of the teaching meets well the children's individual needs.
+The children receive good opportunities to make their own choices and decisions about their learning and this develops well their independence and self-confidence.

 Practitioners know and understand the children very well.
 They assess through observing the children while they engage in their experiences noting significant things and discussing their observations.
 The information gathered is fed into the next stage of planning.
-They track children's progress regularly and record children's progress in all areas of learning and use this information effectively to meet children's needs and interests.
+They track children's progress regularly and record it and these records contain thorough and useful information which gives a clear picture of evry child's achievements.
+Practitioners use this information effectively to meet well children's needs and interests.
 Parents receive a full and informative report about their children when they leave to attend school.